jmarqs99/challange-1-joao-marques/README.md

     allure open

 ### Screenshots and Videos
-Screenshots will be saved in the screenshots folder, and the test video will be recorded at videos folder.
+Screenshots will be saved in the src/examples_allure_pytest/screenshots folder, and the test video will be recorded at src/examples_allure_pytest/videos folder.